sashaweiss/sashaweiss.github.io/README.md

 My personal website!

 Uses [Handlebars](http://handlebarsjs.com/) and [Gulp](http://gulpjs.com/) as a build system.
-Templates live in src/, and built HTML in dist/.
+Templates live in src/, CSS and pictures in assets/, and built/minified HTML in dist/.

 CNAME points to [sashaweiss.coffee](http://sashaweiss.coffee).